Definitions of emailing terms

 The open rate is the percentage of users that have opened your email.

-MailPoet, like all other emailing solutions, calculates the open rate using when a small invisible image is displayed when your subscriber opens the email.
+MailPoet, like all other emailing solutions, calculates the open rate using a small invisible image loaded when your subscriber opens the email.
 If your subscriber doesn't display the images of your email, he will not be counted as opened.

 The click rate are users who opened and clicked on at least 1 link.
 This is a more reliable stat.